-14 Health and Safety Compliance must-haves for South Africa
+14 Health & Safety Compliance must-haves for South Africa

-Simply defined, health and safety compliance means abiding by the Occupational Health and Safety Act.
-A list of compliance must-haves ensures more employees' safety and their return to their loved ones at the end of each working day, under South African work environment.
+Simply defined, OHS compliance means abiding by the Occupational Health and Safety Act.
+A list of 14 OHS compliance must-haves ensures more employees' safety and their return to their loved ones at the end of each working day, under South African work environment.

 It also serves the purpose of preventing adverse health issues, illnesses, injuries, and death which can arise from working conditions and the work environment.
 There are numerous businesses that rely on internal processes to ensure health and safety compliance.

-However, the gold standard is to obtain assistance from health and safety consultants like SafetyWallet and MAKROSAFE in the meeting, and overcoming, the challenges which are faced to ensure an adequate health and safety management system is in place.
+However, the gold standard is to obtain assistance from OHS consultants like SafetyWallet and MAKROSAFE in the meeting, and overcoming, the challenges which are faced to ensure an adequate health and safety management system is in place.

 Once employers have taken the necessary steps to ensure that the workplace is both healthy and safe, they also have the duty of further promoting and maintaining these high health and safety standards that have been achieved.